the-imperfectionest/HA-Tools/README.md

-# HA-Tools

-Welcome to **HA-Tools**, a practical collection of tools, configurations, and scripts designed to enhance your Home Assistant setup on a budget.
-This repository focuses on functionality, simplicity, and accessibility, making it easier for others to replicate and adapt these solutions for their own home automation projects.

 ---

-## Overview

-This repository is divided into directories, each addressing a specific aspect of home automation:

-- [**`smart-lock/`**](smart-lock/): Implements a standalone NFC-based smart lock system.
-- [**`ldap-cache/`**](ldap-cache/): Adds Active Directory (AD) or LDAP synchronization to automate user management hourly.
-- [**`nws-wiz-alerts/`**](nws-wiz-alerts/): Automations for Wiz lights to perform specific actions based on National Weather Service (NWS) alerts.

-Each directory contains everything needed for implementation, including code, configuration files, and guides.
+# **Home Assistant Budget Security Project**

+This repository is not intended to be a polished GitHub project but a practical collection of tools, configurations, and instructions to help secure your home using Home Assistant OS on a tight budget.

 ---

+## **Overview**

+This project is organized into modular directories, each providing specific functionality:

+- **`smart-lock/`**: Standalone NFC-based smart lock code, configuration, and a basic how-to guide.
+- **`ldap-cache/`**: Tools for Active Directory (AD) or LDAP synchronization to automate user management hourly.
+- **`nws-wiz-alerts/`**: Automations for Wiz lights to perform actions based on National Weather Service (NWS) alerts.

+Each module is designed to work independently but can also be combined for a more comprehensive home security and safety solution.

+---

-## Directories
+## **Directories**

 ### **1. `smart-lock/`**